Threespot/django-threespot/docs/components/workflow.rst

 Default: ``False``

-In a nod to more heayweight versioning, you can tell workflow to use django-reversions for models it manages as well.
+In a nod to more heavyweight versioning, you can tell workflow to use django-reversions for models it manages as well.
 It's up to you to install that package, but if you have it installed, setting this to ``True`` will add versioning to all you workflow-managed models.

 ENABLE_POSTDATED_PUBLISHING
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^